ThwCorbin/vibing/planning/plan.md

 - API responds with 10 vibes
 - Front end displays vibes and a vibe post/create area
 - User can click button to post a vibe
+- User can click on vibes to CRUD
+- API responds on completion of CRUD operations, and front end displays updated or deleted vibe
+- Website displays well on a 768x1024 screen and larger

+### Silver: looks and works better

 - User can click on vibes to CRUD, including reading comments for that vibe, update and deleting vibes or comments, etc.
 - API responds on completion of CRUD operations, and front end displays created comment, updated or deleted post or comment
 - Users name does NOT show with comment
-- Website displays well on a 768x1024 screen and larger
-- CRUD form is basic

-### Silver: looks and works better

 - Website displays well on small phones
-- CRUD form is fancy
+- CRUD for comments
 - 10 vibes followed by either click for more or automatically loads
 - API documentation and a link to it on nav bar
 - Search posts via search input